syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Sections/Odd-and-even-page-header-footer).

 You can use the previous section header and footer for the current section by using `LinkToPrevious` property.